Queuni/Shadow-Strike/README.md

 - Clean up debug print statements before the release

 - Improve test coverage for the helpers module to above 90%

+- Correct the default value for the feature flag in production